teepluss/laravel4-epay/README.md

 )
 ~~~

-API also ships with a facade which provides the static syntax for creating collections.
+Epay also ships with a facade which provides the static syntax for creating collections.
 You can register the facade in the `aliases` key of your `app/config/app.php` file.

 ~~~
 'aliases' => array(